 - Pack your belongings and hire movers

 When it comes to home insurance and hiring movers, it’s helpful to get a few quotes and/or recommendations from friends.
 Along with your Community Info Sheet, we will send you a Utility Acknowledgement Form regarding the transfer of your utilities once your home’s closing letter is sent out.
 This information can also be obtained from one of our sales agents or it can be accessed through our customer portal website.
-Meetings with your designated closing attorney will take place either at the Griffin, Brunson & Wood L.L.P. office or at our corporate location.
+Your closing will take place at one of the offices of Costner Law.

 On your closing day, you’ll need to sign papers and manage finances.
 Closing costs are the fees, taxes and administrative expenses you will have to pay to take ownership of your new home.
 Closing costs are not covered by your deposit check or by the installments that you may have made, so be sure to budget appropriately ahead of time.
 Remember that a valid ID is required for identification at the time of closing.